justinmeiners/justinmeiners.github.io/think-in-math/README.md

 Math allows you to reason about the graph itself, solve the problem, and then choose an appropriate representation.
 If you think in a programming language, you cannot delay this decision as your first line of code commits to a particular representation.

-Note that the graph representations are too diverse to conform to a single interface, typeclass, or even program.
+Note that the graph representations are too diverse to wrapped up in a polymorphic interface.
+(Consider again the graph representing a computer network, like the entire internet.)
 So creating a completely reusable library is impractical.
 It can only work on a few types, or force all graphs into an inappropriate representation.
-That doesn't mean libraries aren't useful.
+That doesn't mean libraries or interfaces aren't useful.
-Similar representations are needed again and again (like `std::vector`), but you cannot write a library which solves a graph problem once and for all.
+Similar representations are needed again and again (like `std::vector`), but you cannot write a library which encapsulates the concept of "graph" once and for all.

-Some modern programming languages attempt to provide more mathematical abstraction tools.
-For example, Haskell has `Ring` and `Group` typeclasses.
-However, the representation issues show that these features must be less useful than their theoretical inspirations.
-It is smart to write an algorithm which relies only on the associative property and document it is as such.
-This is thinking in the language of math.
-But, in practice, it can only reasonably work on a small family of similar types.
-A simple generic with a few types in mind is appropriate.
+A simple generic or interface with a few types in mind is appropriate.

-As a corollary, programming languages should focus primarily on being useful implementation tools, rather than thinking tools.
+As a corollary, programming languages should focus primarily on being useful implementation tools, rather than theoretical tools.
-C got this right in a big way.
-Modern language features such as C#'s async and await provide great improvements for implementing concurrent programs.
+A good example of modern language feature which does this is async/await.
+It's not hiding away complex details or introducing new conceptual theory.
+It takes a common practical problem and makes it easier to write.

+Thinking in math also makes the "C style" of programming more appealing.
+When you understand a problem well, you don't have to build up layers of framework and abstraction in anticipation of "what if".
+You can write a program tailor made to the problem, with carefully chosen tradeoffs.

 ## Example Project

 So what does thinking in math look like?
+For this section you may have to read a bit more slowly and carefully.
 Recently, I worked on an API at work for pricing cryptocurrency for merchants.
 It takes into account recent price changes and recommends that merchants charge a higher price during volatile times.